To request a VM, please send an e-mail to irb[at]uni-paderborn.de

 - Please specify whether backups are to be created of the VM.
 If yes, please note that files that change continuously cannot be backed up consistently.
 Please back them up via dump/snapshot within the VM and specify the directories in which the changing data is located; we will then exclude these directories from the backup.

-- Backups are stored daily in encrypted form at the RWTH.
+- Backups are stored daily in encrypted form at the RWTH and are kept there for six months.

 - Optional: Docker